-You can check it out yourself, here.
+Try it out yourself, here.

-Benefits of Branching Video
+The Main Benefits of Branching Video

 You might be thinking, why don’t I just use my regular video?
 Videos are an effective marketing tool and deliver good results already.
 Why bother?
-Well, the branching video delivers even better results.
+Well, a branching video delivers even better results.
 Here are a couple of things to consider.

 - You offer the viewer to become an active participant and influence what happens, instead of passively watching

-- By registering the audience insight, you can personalize your future marketing
+- By registering the audience insight, you can personalize your future marketing tactics

 - You can include an opt-in form to grow your email list, people are more likely to opt-in to an interactive experience than to a linear video

-How to make Branching Video?
+How to make a Branching Video?